> > >

 KOBIE BAUS, MA

 My purpose in life is to reduce the pain inherent in the human experience, both internal and external.
 I built this program with the pitfalls of my own path in mind.
 My trials did not need to persist as long as they did.
 If I had access to a program like ILR much earlier in my life, I could have achieved so much more during the last few decades.
-Nevertheless, I aim to impart this hard-earned knowledge to all of my clients, to steer them away from the various obstacles that could otherwise cost them years of valuable time.
+Nevertheless, I aim to impart my hard-earned knowledge to all of my clients, to steer them away from the various obstacles that could otherwise cost them years of valuable time.

 I am at your service, and strive to see you reaching for your ultimate heights.
 Your future is just beyond your impasse.